Subspace Clustering through Sub-Clusters: Introduction

 \subsection{Paper Organization}

-The rest of this paper is organized as follows: in Section~\ref{sec:algo}, we describe the model setting and the algorithms used to implement our procedure and practical recommendations in choosing the parameters, in Section~\ref{sec:theory} we state theoretical guarantees for our procedure and explain in some detail the geometric and distributional intuitions underlying our procedure.
-The detailed proofs can be found in Appendix \textbf{A}, In Section~\ref{sec:num}, we present numerical experiments on three data sets and compare our method with state-of-the-art methods.
+The rest of this paper is organized as follows: in Section~\ref{sec:algo:algo}, we describe the implementation of our clustering procedure, in Section~\ref{sec:theory} we state the model setting and theoretical guarantees for our procedure and explain in some details the geometric and distributional intuitions underlying our procedure.
+The detailed proofs can be found in Appendix~\ref{sub:sec:prorof-thms}.
+In Section~\ref{sub:sec:num} we present numerical experiments and compare our method with other state-of-the-art methods, a comprehensive report of the numerical results can be found in Appendix~\ref{sub:sec:more-numerical}.

-The rest of this paper is organized as follows: in Section~\ref{sec:algo}, we describe the model setting and algorithms in our method and the practical recommendations in choosing the parameters, in Section~\ref{sec:theory} we list the theorems developed for our method and explain more about the intuitions behind our method, the detailed proofs can be found in Appendix \textbf{A}, in Section~\ref{sec:num}, we present our numerical experiments on three data sets and compare our method with state-of-the-art methods.